Baliet County: Revival of Dengdit deity

 People of Ngok Lual Yak tribe pride themselves in their enduring dinka (Jieng) culture and bravery.
 Central to Ngok Lual Yak spiritual existence was/is the deity called Dengdit.
 Before the introduction of Christianity in South Sudan, Dengdit, as a Ngok's tribal spiritual deity, was both a symbol of unity among the 11 sections of Ngok tribe and a source of spiritual consolation both in time of calamities and peace.
 The introduction of Christianity led to the disappearance of Dengdit as a spiritual deity for quiet a period of time.
 However, after several years of Christian spiritual monopoly, Dengdit was re-manifested in a lady named Awut Ajal from the Adong clan.
 At first, when she was manifested by the spirit of Dengdit, her family thought she was mentally sick and could not do or take anything she said seriously.
 Ngok elders who were around at the time recounted that she heard the a sound commanding her, "Awut, go back to "Pan Deng!"
 Upon hearing the command, she obeyed, and went to Pan Deng, a home containing a shrine to Dengdit.
 Tribal elders said she did obey and went, only to find out that the spirit led her, apparently, to where the spiritual shrine of Dengdit was originally located.
-Well known among Ngok spiritual historians and elders, the woman was possessed and did not initially know where was going; the spirit led her there.
+Well known among Ngok spiritual historians and elders, the woman was possessed and did not initially know where she was going; the spirit led her there.
 She stayed at the shrine for a while, and when she wanted to leave, she was again commanded by the spirit to remain at the shrine as the spirit had chosen her as the new human medium through which the deity wanted to communicate with his followers.
 The reappearance of Dendit through Awut Ajal was celebrated by the tribal spiritual followers.
 She was welcomed with jubilation, traditional dance and spiritual chants and offering by the people in town of Wunriang.
 This, then, initiated the re-establishment of the spiritual house and shrine of Dengdit, locally known as Luang Dengdiit in Wunriang today.